docker/labs-githooks/README.md

 Make sure that your local Docker Desktop engine is running.
 Besides a running docker engine and access to Docker Hub, no other tools need to be pre-installed.

-The default version of scripts below use OPENAI.
+The default version of scripts use openai.
 To run these tests, you will need to write your OpenAI API key to the a file named `$HOME/.openai-api-key`.

-The second argument to each of the scripts below should be the path to the root of a git cloned project.
+The second argument to each of the scripts below should be the path to the root of some git cloned project.

 ### githooks